-Some secondary and tertiary consumers mix up an animal diet with plant matter: the golden lion tamarin, for example, a small monkey that will eat both fruits as well as insects and frogs.
+Some secondary and tertiary consumers mix up an animal diet with plant matter.
+For example, the golden lion tamarin, a small monkey, will eat both fruits as well as insects and frogs.
 Such consumers are known as omnivores.

 Predators thrive in all the layers of the Amazon rainforest.
 Ocelots and jaguars hunt for mammals, reptiles and birds on the forest floor and understory.
 Harpy eagles and the green snakes called emerald tree boas prey on birds, lizards and mammals for food.

 The decomposers of the forest ecosystem break down dead plants and animals, returning the nutrients to the soil to be made usable by the producers.
 Apart from bacteria, ants and termites are important decomposers in the Amazon rainforest.
 Millipedes and earthworms also help to break down dead matter.
 The warm and moist climate of the Amazon is conducive for the decomposers to work at a rapid pace: Dead matter is broken down within six weeks.

 The organisms of this ecosystem are interdependent on each other for survival.
 An example in this regard is the relationship between Azteca ants and cecropia trees.
 The ants, which thrive in the hollow stems of the trees, depend on the special juice produced by the trees for food.
 In exchange, the ants chase away the insects that may harm the ceropias and kill the climbing vines that might choke these trees.
 This sort of close, interactive relationship between two organisms is an example of symbiosis.